Election Politics: UK’s General Election 2024 - What Did it Really Tell Us ?

 state of the country after 14 years of Conservative rule.
 In that respect, it probably did achieve success.

 No other explanation could possibly result in conversion of Boris’s 80-seat majority over Corbyn in 2019 to a Labour overall majority of 179, with 412 of the 650+ seats, in 2024.
-It also indicates we are in a period of much wider swings of voting intention and behaviour, with voter 'loyalty' rapidly becoming a thing of the past.
+The other notable change is that we are now in a period of much wider swings of voting intention and behaviour, with voter 'loyalty' rapidly becoming a thing of the past.

 government were dealt one of the worst hands of cards in living